-- 3.9.4 Escape routes from firecells shall enter directly into a safe path or final exit, except where Paragraphs 3.7.13 and 3.7.14 permit open paths to continue from one firecell to another. - 3.9.5 Safe paths shall be separated from each other, and from all spaces by: - a) Fire separations, or - b) If they are external to the building, by distance or appropriate construction (see Paragraph 3.11). - 3.9.6 Except where the conditions for escape via an external escape route (see Paragraph 3.11) or successive open paths (see Paragraphs 3.7.13 and 3.7.14) apply, exit doors from sleeping area firecells shall open directly onto: - a) A horizontal safe path, or - b) A final exit.
+- 3.9.4 Escape routes from firecells shall enter directly into a safe path or final exit, except where Paragraphs 3.7.13 and 3.7.14 permit open paths to continue from one firecell to another. - 3.9.5 Safe paths shall be separated from each other, and from all spaces by: - a) Fire separations, or - b) If they are external to the building, by distance or appropriate construction (see Paragraph 3.11). - 3.9.6 Except where the conditions for escape via an external escape route (see Paragraph 3.11) or successive open paths a) A horizontal safe path, or b) A final exit.